-Odyssey Trust invests £3 million in state-of-the-art new centre to offer Learning Innovation for Everyone
+Odyssey Trust invests £3 million in state-of-the-art new center to offer Learning Innovation for Everyone

 December 1, 2022

-The Odyssey Trust has opened a state-of-the-art learning centre, LIFE at W5, as part of a major extension to its mission to offer Learning Innovation For Everyone.
+The Odyssey Trust has opened a state-of-the-art learning center, LIFE at W5, as part of a major extension to its mission to offer Learning Innovation For Everyone.

 Representing a capital investment of circa £3million, the facility will support the learning and skills pipeline in Northern Ireland, creating and nurturing future talent for STEM and technology sectors.
-Working in partnership with industry partners including Microsoft, Almac and Belfast Harbour, the Odyssey Trust anticipates the centre will offer skills-based learning and training programmes and outreach to over 160,000 people over the next five years.
+Working in partnership with industry partners including Microsoft, Almac and Belfast Harbor, the Odyssey Trust anticipates the center will offer skills-based learning and training programs and outreach to over 160,000 people over the next five years.

 Particular effort will be made to identify and engage with hard-to-reach schools, young people and adult learners in underrepresented communities, through strategic linkages and direct community engagement work.